Shrike78/Shilke2D/README.md

 Shilke2D has been developed using [ZeroBrane Studio](http://studio.zerobrane.com/), a wonderfull Lua IDE.
 It relies also on Mobdebug, the debugger included in ZeroBrane Studio, to enable callbacks debug.

+Documentation has been produced using [LDoc](https://github.com/stevedonovan/LDoc) by Steve Donovan.